What is a Coronavirus?

 - Quarantine separates and restricts the movement of people who may have been exposed to a contagious disease to see if they become sick.

 There is a clear difference between isolation and quarantine and this should not be confused.

 Quarantine is a preventative measure, used as a border control process to prevent COVID-19 from reaching the Island community through early detection of a possible infected person in new arrivals to St Helena.
-A two-week period of quarantine is mandatory upon arrival to the Island.
+A 10 day period of quarantine is mandatory upon arrival to the Island.